Our Inclusion Leader

 - We have rigorous monitoring in place that tracks the progress our learners make.

-- Reading, writing and maths are continually assessed with data collected at least half termly by class teachers; the impact is evaluated by class teachers and senior leaders, including the SENCOs.
+- Reading, writing and maths are continually assessed with data collected four times each year by class teachers; the impact is evaluated by class teachers and senior leaders, including the SENCO.

 - When a pupil is not making expected progress in a particular area of learning, the school can identify the need for additional support.
 This will then be discussed with parents/carers and, where appropriate, the pupil concerned.
-The SENCOs guide this process to ensure that there is always a clear focus for interventions.
+The SENCO guides this process to ensure that there is always a clear focus for interventions.

 - Our staff are vigilant at supporting and raising any concerns.
 We use data and other forms of assessment to identify additional needs and celebrate achievement.
 Staff use the ‘assess, plan, do, review’ cycle in planning provision for SEND pupils.
-If they have any concerns about a child in their class, they will speak to the SENCOs and also complete a monitoring form.
+If they have any concerns about a child in their class, they will speak to the SENCO and also complete a monitoring form detailing their ‘assess, plan, do, review’ approaches to date.

-- If parents/carers have concerns about the progress or attainment of their child they should, in the first instance, make an appointment to speak to the class teacher to discuss their concerns or alternatively they can speak to our Special Needs Coordinators (SENCOs).
+- If parents/carers have concerns about the progress or attainment of their child they should, in the first instance, make an appointment to speak to the class teacher to discuss their concerns or alternatively they can speak to our Special Needs Coordinator (SENCO).

 How will staff in the Early Years setting support my child?